The name of the Union shall be the Glamorgan County Golf Union (the “Union”).

 The Officers of the Union shall be:

-All Officers shall be elected at the Annual Meeting of Council.
+All Officers shall be elected at the Annual Meeting of the Union.
 Nominations for Officers shall be forwarded to the Honorary Secretary at least twenty-one days prior to the Meeting.
 The Officers shall hold office until the termination of the next Annual General Meeting.

-The Executive Committee shall appoint a specific Sub-Committee to administer Junior golf within the Union, with responsibility for coaching, competitions and matches, including financial responsibility, subject to the over-riding control of the Executive Committee.
-The Executive Committee may, from time to time and for any purpose, appoint other Sub-Committees, whether composed of Members of the Executive or not.
+The Executive Committee shall appoint Sub-Committees to administer Seniors and Juniors golf within the Union, with responsibility for coaching, competitions and matches, including financial responsibility, subject to the over-riding control of the Executive Committee.
+The appointed Chairmen of the Sub-Committees shall represent their sections on the Executive Committee.
+The Executive Committee may, from time to time and for any purpose, appoint other Sub-Committees.

-The Executive Committee may appoint any members of a member club to fill any vacancy that may occur between Meetings of Council.
+The Executive Committee may appoint any members of a member club to fill any vacancy that may occur between AGM’s of the Union.
 Such appointments shall be effective for the remainder of the term of office of the person vacating office.

-Subject to the directions of Council, the Executive Committee is empowered to deal with all business of the Union arising between Annual Meetings of Council.
-It has the right to interpret the Rules, subject to confirmation at the next Annual General Meeting.
+Following election at an AGM of the Union, the Executive Committee is empowered to deal with all business of the Union.
+It has the right to interpret the Rules, subject to confirmation at the next Annual General Meeting of the Union.
 It shall consider and decide on applications from clubs for membership of the Union in accordance with the Rules.

 The Honorary Secretary shall act as Secretary to the Executive Committee.
 He shall summon meetings and keep correct Minutes of the proceedings.

+To elect members of the Executive.
 Nominations to elect members of the Executive Committee must be received by the Honorary Secretary at least twenty-one days prior to the date of the Meeting.
-Delegates may only vote to elect Executive Committee members from their own geographic division.

-No Rule of the Union shall be repealed or amended except by a majority of two-thirds of the delegates present and voting at a meeting of the Council.
+No Rule of the Union shall be repealed or amended except by a majority of two-thirds of the delegates present and voting at an AGM of the Union.
 Affiliated clubs shall be given at least ten days’ notice of any proposed alteration or addition to the Rules.

 Any matter of general interest raised at the Meeting may be discussed at the discretion of the Chairman but no resolution may be put, nor any vote taken, on issues not submitted formally in accordance with the Rules.